 The old saying "You never get a second chance to make a good impression" points to the fact that first impressions matter.
 The brain is a predictive organ in that it wants to know, based on previous experiences and patterns, what to expect next, and first impressions function to fill this need, allowing us to determine how we will proceed with an interaction after only a quick assessment of the person with whom we are interacting (Hargie, 2011).
 Research shows that people are surprisingly good at making accurate first impressions about how an interaction will unfold and at identifying personality characteristics of people they do not know (Figure 6.9).
 Studies show that people are generally able to predict how another person will behave toward them based on an initial interaction.
 People's accuracy and ability to predict interaction based on first impressions vary, but people with high accuracy are typically socially skilled and popular and have less loneliness, anxiety, and depression; more satisfying relationships; and more senior positions and higher salaries (Hargie, 2011).
-Having the ability to form accurate first impressions correlates with other positive characteristics.
+So not only do first impressions matter, but having the ability to form accurate first impressions seems to correlate to many other positive characteristics.

-Figure 6.9 People who are able to form accurate first impressions tend to have more satisfying relationships.
-Job Interview - Styles66 - Pixabay License
+Figure 6.9 People who are able to form accurate first impressions tend to have more satisfying relationships and more quickly advance in their careers.
+Businesswomen shaking hands -Rynermedia - CC BY 2.0.